 11. Fallout 4

-Bethesda is well known for their huge, open-world RPG games and Fallout 4 is surely one of the best games Bethesda ever made.
+Bethesda is well known for its huge, open-world RPG games, and Fallout 4 is surely one of the best games Bethesda ever made.
 Possibilities in Fallout 4 are endless, as the in-game world is huge, with many places and secrets to discover and side quests to complete.
 The story of the game, however, isn’t that interesting in the first half, but later expands and becomes more intriguing.
-In Fallout 4, the player is required to create his own character, which can be either male of female, with various characteristics that can impact the style of gameplay.
-Multiplayer is excluded in this game, but it shouldn’t be a problem as it can still provide the players with the possibility of nearly endless exploration and leveling.
-It’s available for Xbox One.

 12. Battlefield 1